dronelink/dronelink-dji-example-ios/README.md

 - pod install
 - Update bundle identifier to match what was registered with DJI
 - Provide DJISDK key and Mapbox access token in info.plist
-- Provide Dronelink environment key and and Microsoft maps credentials key in AppDelegate
+- Provide Dronelink environment key and Microsoft maps credentials key in AppDelegate
 - Add dronelink-kernel.js to the project's root folder

 ## Author